Wine crate island kitchen remodel in Media, PA by Fedor Fabrication

 Media Borough + Delaware County permitting for kitchen work

-We handle permitting for your project through Media Borough.
+We handle all of it — every required permit, pulled through Media Borough.
 Permit fees tend to run 1–2% of contract value and are included transparently on every Fedor proposal.

 Where we source for Media kitchen projects